Daniel Jones Player Prop Bets for NFL Week 8 | New York vs. Kansas City 11/1/2021

 Season Stats

-- He's also rushed 41 times for 229 yards and two touchdowns, averaging 32.7 yards per game.
+- He's also carried the ball 41 times for 229 yards and two touchdowns, averaging 32.7 yards per game.

 - The Giants, who rank 23rd in the NFL in points scored, have attempted a pass 61.3% of the time while running the football 38.7% of the time.